fz172/fanfly/_posts/2024-01-11-taillight.md

 ## Things that could have gone better

 I installed the rudder tip and the wire that came with Sling before I installed the light.
-It was not esay to work the wires when half of it is already in the rudder.
+It was not easy to work the wires when half of it is already in the rudder.
 I had to be really careful to not pull it out.

 If I had to do it again, I would have waited to install rudder tip until the light is installed.
 It would have provided